CherutoSharleen/AI-Algorithm-Exploration-Tool/README.md

 * seaborn

 ## How to run locally
-Navigate to the folder where the project file is then run **streamlit run explore.py**
+Navigate to the folder where the project file is then run the command below on command line

+**streamlit run explore.py**

 The web application should launch on the default browser